WASdev/tool.accelerate.core/README.md

 Inside the application project produced there is a application.rest package containing the <code>LibertyRestEndpoint</code> class.
 This adds a REST endpoint which you can access at /rest.
 Inside the wlpcfg project there is the <code>it.rest.LibertyRestEndpointTest</code> that will test the REST endpoint to ensure it is working.

-For the complete feature documentation, see the <a href="http://www.ibm.com/support/knowledgecenter/SSAW57_8.5.5/com.ibm.websphere.wlp.nd.multiplatform.doc/ae/rwlp_feat.html%23rwlp_feat__jaxrs-2.0">jaxrs-2.0</a> feature description in IBM Knowledge Center.
+For the complete feature documentation, see the (jaxrs-2.0)[http://www.ibm.com/support/knowledgecenter/en/SSEQTP_liberty/com.ibm.websphere.wlp.nd.multiplatform.doc/ae/rwlp_feature_jaxrs-2.0.html] feature description in IBM Knowledge Center.

 ## Servlet
 This provides you with the servlet-3.1 feature.

 Inside the application project there is a application.servlet package containing the <code>LibertyServlet</code> class.
 This adds a servlet with an endpoint which you can access at /servlet.
 Inside the wlpcfg project there is the <code>it.servlet.LibertyServletTest</code> that will test the servlet's endpoint to ensure it is working.

-For the complete feature documentation, see the <a href="http://www.ibm.com/support/knowledgecenter/SSAW57_8.5.5/com.ibm.websphere.wlp.nd.multiplatform.doc/ae/rwlp_feat.html%23rwlp_feat__servlet-3.1">servlet-3.1</a> feature description in IBM Knowledge Center.
+For the complete feature documentation, see the [servlet-3.1](http://www.ibm.com/support/knowledgecenter/en/SSEQTP_liberty/com.ibm.websphere.wlp.nd.multiplatform.doc/ae/rwlp_feature_servlet-3.1.html) feature description in IBM Knowledge Center.

 ## Spring Boot with Spring MVC
 This provides you with a SpringBoot application that will run on WebSphere Liberty.